RatioInteractive/DevPractices/pages/android/ratiotvx_debugging_tools.md

   "proxyPort": 8888
 }

-NOTE: Use your own values for proxyIp and proxyPort
+NOTE: Use your own values for isProxyEnabled, proxyIp and proxyPort.
+If your proxyIp address changes, isProxyEnabled = true, you will get network errors.

 Here are the commands you will need to issue in a command line to push the file:
 adb shell